Georgia, thin but happy, just days after she arrived at the Sanctuary in early July 2000.

 left to right: Greyhound Days costume contest, September 2001; with George at the Medina Adopt-a-thon, May 2003; the graduation party, June 2003.

 This page is lovingly dedicated to the memory of Ursula Strider, whose love and understanding of old dogs inspired the therapy dog program at the Sanctuary.
-Ursula encouraged me to train and certify Georgia and showed me that old dogs have truly unlimited potential.
-Although Ursula lived in Virginia, we drove to a halfway point one sunny spring day in 2001 so that she could meet Georgia, the dog that she believed in so strongly from a distance.
+Ursula encouraged me to train and register Georgia as a therapy dog; she showed me that old dogs have truly unlimited potential.
+Although Ursula lived in Virginia, we drove to a halfway point one sunny Spring day in 2001 so that she could meet Georgia, the dog that she believed in so strongly from a distance.
 Georgia and Old Willie, Ursula's senior Irish Setter, became immediate friends and enjoyed an afternoon of fun and friendship, as did the humans.
 Ursula lost her battle with cancer in 2005.
 And though we miss her every day, the world is a brighter place for Ursula's journey here.
 Ursula, I hope you can see how this program has grown and how many people are helped through it--Deborah Workman

 Clockwise from upper left: Deborah Workman, Ursula Strider, Georgia, Old Willie